LatiteClient/Latite/README.md

 ## Building
 1. Clone the repository.
 2. [Install Visual Studio or Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/).
 3. Install [MinGW-w64](https://www.mingw-w64.org/).
-The installation must be in your system's PATH.
+The installation directory must be in your system's PATH.
 To test this, run the `ld` command in a terminal.
 If MinGW is successfully installed, it should output `ld: no input files`.
 4. Use CMake to build the project.

 ## Contributing